OpenTTD/OpenTTD/readme.txt

 	5. The installation directory (Linux only)
 		Linux:   /usr/share/games/openttd
 	6. The application bundle (Mac OSX only)
-		It includes the OpenTTD files (grf+lng) and it will work as long as they aren't touched
+		It includes the OpenTTD files (grf+lng) and it will work as long as they are not touched

 Different types of data or extensions go into different subdirectories of the chosen main OpenTTD directory:
 	Config File:         (no subdirectory)
 	Screenshots:         (no subdirectory)
 	Base Graphics:       baseset                 (or a subdirectory thereof)